Vylax/NearBankruptcy/Assets/Scripts/WorldMenu/SETUP_GUIDE.md

   - ✅ "Showing interaction sprite" = Working correctly
   - 🔒 "This level is locked" = Walk to current level bump instead
   - ✅ "This level is already completed" = Walk to current level bump instead
-- **Sprite Requirements**: Use any Texture2D asset (PNG, JPG, etc.) - the system will display it at native size
+- **Sprite Requirements**: Use any Texture2D asset (PNG, JPG, etc.) - the system will display it at 50% size above player's head
+- **Positioning**: Sprite appears above player with adjustable Vertical Offset (default: 1.5 units)
+- **Camera Requirement**: Requires Camera.main to be set (usually automatic with main camera)
 - **Changed**: Now uses **F key** instead of Space to avoid accidental level loading when jumping

 ### **Progress Not Saving:**